Spatial-Information-QLD/cam-etl/etl-notes.md

 With the property names dataset, we need to update the `lot` values from `0` to `9999` to align with the lot and plan identifiers for parcels in LALF.

+Note: This is no longer required.
+The updated file (`LALF place name de-duplication.csv`) provided by Michael has the correct 9999 values.

 ```sql
 UPDATE "lalf_property_address_joined" p
 SET